LAC-Tech/laterbase/README.md

 - ~~Delta state version.
 Make sure it passes tests~~
 - ~~Sorted version using sequential IDs~~
 - Add pre-compiled views at runtime
+- "State machine" stye arbiraries that simulate multiple merges
+- Simulate data loss of a node, and syncing again
 - Test backdating
-- Basic aggregates
 - Aggregate snapshot on read
+- Sync views??
+- Persistent storage using LMDB or similar
 - Factor out in-memory storage engine, make a trait
 - HTTP Server
 - More tests with tokio-rs turmoil, or whatever works
-- Persistent storage using LMDB or similar
 - ???
 - Profit